opea-project/GenAIExamples/comps/llms/summarization/tgi/langchain/README.md

 # Document Summary TGI Microservice

-In this microservice, we utilize LangChain to implement summarization strategies and facilitate LLM inference using Text Generation Inference on Intel Xeon and Gaudi2 processors.
+This microservice leverages LangChain to implement summarization strategies and facilitate LLM inference using Text Generation Inference on Intel Xeon and Gaudi2 processors.
 [Text Generation Inference](https://github.com/huggingface/text-generation-inference) (TGI) is a toolkit for deploying and serving Large Language Models (LLMs).
 TGI enables high-performance text generation for the most popular open-source LLMs, including Llama, Falcon, StarCoder, BLOOM, GPT-NeoX, and more.

 ## 🚀1.
-Start Microservice with Python (Option 1)
+Start Microservice with Python 🐍 (Option 1)

 To start the LLM microservice, you need to install python packages first.